We have compiled a list of the most frequently asked questions relating to exams and transcripts.

 If you are undertaking an accredited programme there may be programme-specific regulations.
 This information will be provided in your programme handbook.
 It is essential that you make yourself familiar with the necessary requirements to pass each module you undertake.

-You should contact the Module Leader if you have any problem with your mark.
-If they are unavailable you can either contact the Academic Registry directly, or log-in to Compass to log your query and this will be directed to the relevant people.
+You can either contact the Academic Registry directly (see Appendix 1), or log-in to Compass to log your query and this will be directed to the relevant people.

 Further compensation can be allowed at the discretion of the Assessment Board up to a maximum of 40 credits.

 Some professionally accredited programmes may not allow compensation.

 There are a number of reasons why the Programme Assessment Board may take the decision not to allow any further attempts at a module.
 For example you may have reached the maximum period of registration or had the maximum number of attempts at a module.